Crown Dependencies: Bailiwick of Jersey

 The Bailiwick of Jersey consists of the island of Jersey and a number of surrounding uninhabited islands.

 The parliament is the States Assembly, the first known mention of which is in a document of 1497.
-The States of Jersey Law 2005 introduced the post of Chief Minister of Jersey, abolished the Bailiff's power of dissent to a resolution of the States and the Lieutenant Governor's power of veto over a resolution of the States, and established that any Order in Council or Act of the United Kingdom proposed to apply to Jersey must be referred to the States so that the States can express their views on it.
-There are few political parties, as candidates generally stand for election as independents.
+The States of Jersey Law 2005 introduced the post of Chief Minister of Jersey, abolished the Bailiff's power of dissent to a resolution of the States and the Lieutenant Governor's power of veto over a resolution of the States, and established that any Order in Council or Act of the United Kingdom Parliament proposed to apply to Jersey must be referred to the States so that the States can express their views on it.